authlete/authlete-java-jaxrs/README.md

 This library is written using JAX-RS 2.0 API and [authlete-java-common][4] library.
 JAX-RS is _The Java API for RESTful Web Services_.
 JAX-RS 2.0 API has been standardized by [JSR 339][5] and it is included in Java EE 7.
-On the other hand, authlete-java-common library is another Authlete's open source library which provides classes to communicate with [Authlete Web APIs][6].
+On the other hand, authlete-java-common is another Authlete's open source library which provides classes to communicate with [Authlete Web APIs][6].

-[Authlete][7] is an OAuth 2.0 & OpenID Connect implementation on _cloud_
+[Authlete][7] is a cloud service that provides an implementation of OAuth 2.0 & OpenID Connect ([overview][8]).
-([overview][8]).
 You can build a _DB-less_ authorization server by using Authlete because authorization data (e.g. access tokens), settings of authorization servers and settings of client applications are stored in the Authlete server on cloud.

 [java-oauth-server][3] is an authorization server implementation which uses this library.
 The reference implementation is a good starting point